 However, we have one big challenge.
 How can we design а well-oiled system, so that teams can release their committed work with greater predictability?
 To overcome this challenge, in Kanban, we use dedicated commitment points in our workflow.

 In this article, we will define what are commitment points in a Kanban-system and how we can visualize them on the Kanban board.

 What are Commitment Points in Kanban?

-On each Kanban board out there, you will find a “to do” list which is essentially the backlog in Kanban.
+On each Kanban board out there, you will find a “to-do” list which is essentially the backlog in Kanban.
 This is the place where team members collect their ideas for different work items or requests from customers.
-The moment you pull a task from there, you commit to working on it and get it done successfully.
+The moment you pull a task from there, you commit to working on it and getting it done successfully.

-Since Kanban is based on flow, the commitment is a point in the workflow where a work item is ready to be pulled into the system and flow through it.
+Since Kanban is a flow-based approach, commitment is a point in the workflow where a work item is ready to be pulled into the system and flow through it.
 There are process policies and WIP limits (work in progress) that govern the flow and define the maximum amount of work that can exist in each status of the workflow.
 At a fundamental level, making WIP limits explicit encourages a culture of “getting things done.”